-Small scale renewable energy generation generally refers to systems deployed by individuals and small businesses, such as solar panel systems, small-scale wind and hydro systems, solar water heaters and air source heat pumps.
+Small-scale renewable energy generation refers to systems commonly installed and used in households and small businesses, such as solar panel systems, small-scale wind and hydro systems, solar water heaters and air source heat pumps.

-The Energy Advisory Service can be contacted for general information about installing solar panels or battery storage and the Office of the Technical Regulator can be contacted regarding safety concerns about a solar or battery installation.
+The Energy Advisory Service can provide general information about installing solar panels or battery storage and the Office of the Technical Regulator can be contacted about safety concerns relating to a solar or battery installation.